ibesora/webgl/README.md

 ## What's WebGL
 WebGL only cares about 2 things: clip space coordinates and colors.
 Vertex shaders provides clip space coordinates and Fragment shaders provide the colors.

+## Examaples
+You'll find all these under the `src/` folder
+- **1.hello-world:** A first take at rendering a triangle using clip coordinates
+- **2.pixels:** Show how to render a rectangle using screen coordinates

 ## Glossary
 ### Attributes